Paracress Extract: Uses and Benefits for Skin Aging

 What Paracress Does Not Do

 It’s just as important to be clear about limitations.
 Paracress does not stimulate collagen production directly.
 It does not prevent aging—time is still moving!
-It does not replace sunscreen, bakuchiol, peptides, or lifestyle factors—which can prevent aging.
-And it does not permanently alter facial muscles (a good thing—we want our muscles to keep working).
+It does not replace sunscreen, bakuchiol, antioxidants, barrier repair or lifestyle factors—which can prevent aging.
+And it does not permanently alter facial muscles (that's a good thing—we want our muscles to keep working!).

 Sourcing and Extraction Matters